tsedio/tsed-cli/docs/getting-started.md

 ::: tip
 The `tsed init` command will generate the project with the selected choices.
-Out-of-the-box, CLI support Mocha, TSLint, Prettier, Passport, etc...
+Out-of-the-box, CLI support Mocha, Jest, TSLint, Prettier, Passport, etc...
 :::